 The Canadian Dental Association says preventing dental injuries is as important to good oral health as regular visits to your dentist and personal dental care such as brushing and flossing.
 One of the key ways to protect your teeth, especially if you play sports or engaging in aggressive activities, is by using a mouthguard.

-- Custom Made: Your dentist takes an impression of your mouth and the mouthguard is fabricated from a cast model of your teeth.
-It is the most durable option, can be modified for specific sports and patient-need, and does not interfere with speech or breathing.
+Custom-made: Your dentist takes an impression of your mouth and the mouthguard is fabricated from a cast model of your teeth.
+It is the most durable option, can be modified for specific sports and patient’s needs and does not interfere with speech or breathing.

 To ensure that your custom-made mouthguard provides for maximum comfort and protection, your dentist will consider a number of factors when fitting you for a mouthguard – the size of the mouth, bite, type of sport played, and whether or not the patient wears braces or other appliances are all important considerations.
 Each patient’s very specific needs must be addressed.
 Once your mouthguard has been properly fitted, proper care for your mouthguard will help it take care of your teeth longer, including:

 Rinsing your mouthguard under cold water after each use and air-dry.
 Occasionally clean it with mild soap and water or mouthwash.

 Storing your mouthguard in a plastic container when not in use to avoid damage due to excessive heat and cold.

 Wearing your mouthguard properly.
 Do not cut or alter it and do not chew on it.

 Checking your mouthguard regularly and let your dentist know if it shows any signs of wear or has any tears or cracks that may weaken it.
 If the bite has changed and the mouthguard no longer fits well, it can sometimes be adjusted by the dentist.

 At District Dental in North Vancouver, we’re here if you have any questions.
 Schedule your next appointment today.